 PATH Study Data Access

-In addition to these newly released data files, the Wave 7.5 Special Collection Restricted-Use Files were also made available in April 2025.
-Researchers may continue to request access to the Wave 1-Wave 7 Restricted-Use Files and Biomarker Restricted-Use Files.
+In addition to these newly released data files, researchers may also request access to all currently available Biomarker Restricted-Use Files.
 Data and documentation from the Public-Use Files are also available for download with updated Master Linkage Files.

-The PATH Study is a household-based, nationally representative, longitudinal study of youth (12-17 years old) and adults in the United States.
+The PATH Study is a household-based, nationally representative, longitudinal study of adults and youth (12-17 years old) in the United States.
 The study was launched in 2011 to inform FDA’s regulatory activities under the Family Smoking Prevention and Tobacco Control Act.

 Questions about the collection, content, weighting, documentation, or structure of PATH Study data may be submitted to PATHDataUserQuestions@Westat.com.